psycopg/psycopg2/doc/src/usage.rst

 The connection is responsible for terminating its transaction, calling either the `~connection.commit()` or `~connection.rollback()` method.
-Committed changes are immediately made persistent into the database.
-If he connection is closed (using the `~connection.close()` method) or destroyed (using `!del` or letting it falling out of scope) while a transaction is in progress, the server will discard the transaction.
-However doing so is not adviceable: middleware such as PgBouncer_ may see the connection closed uncleanly and dispose of it.
+Committed changes are immediately made persistent in the database.
+If the connection is closed (using the `~connection.close()` method) or destroyed (using `!del` or by letting it fall out of scope) while a transaction is in progress, the server will discard the transaction.
+However doing so is not advisable: middleware such as PgBouncer_ may see the connection closed uncleanly and dispose of it.